Sam Culley

 Faculty of Sciences, Engineering and Technology

-I have recently completed a PhD that focussed on climate change impact assessments, as applied to water resource systems.
+I have completed a PhD that focused on climate change impact assessments, as applied to water resource systems.
 As part of my research I have developed techniques to improve these assessments including:

 Connect With Me